 We want a building with a modern appearance, with a larger auditorium, more adult classroom space, larger reception areas, and adequate restroom facilities.

-The new main entrances will be located on the East and West sides of the building.
-These entrances will lead into a large gathering place and coffee center.
+As with the original plans, the main entrances to the church will be relocated from the front to the east and west sides of the building.
+These entrances will lead into a large gathering place and coffee center for fellowship before service.

 We Need You